Manston takes the full force of Luftwaffe attack against airfields, 12th August 1940

 In late morning, the attack turned to large formations of Stuka dive bombers against several small convoys in the Thames Estuary and attacks on other radar stations and naval bases.

-No.65 Sqn scrambled in their Spitfires from Hornchurch to protect two small convoys passing North Foreland from reports of enemy dive bombers, but not before two ships had been sunk.
+No.65 Squadron scrambled in their Spitfires from Hornchurch to protect two small convoys passing North Foreland from reports of enemy dive bombers, but not before two ships had been sunk.
 Hurricanes from No.501 Sqn were dispatched from Biggin Hill.

 Once the enemy had taken out the radar stations, their attentions turned to the destruction of the RAF airfields in Southern England, with Lympne, Hawkinge and Manston the first three on the list.

 At 1250hrs the airfield at Manston was the first to be hit by Bf110 and Bf109s.
 All but one of No.65 Sqn’s Spitfires got into the air, hit just as they were taking off on a routine patrol, after returning to Manston at 1115hrs to refuel and rearm.
 The propeller on Pilot Officer Pilot Officer Kenneth Grahame Hart’s Spitfire (R6712 YT-N) was stopped by an explosion, with Hart surviving and the aircraft later repaired.
-Hart would later be killed on 28th December 1944 in Italy flying whilst flying Boston BZ557 as part of No.18 Squadron, after promotion to Squadron Leader and he had been awarded a DFC.
+Hart would later be killed on 28th December 1944 in Italy flying whilst flying Boston BZ557 as part of No.18 Squadron, after his promotion to Squadron Leader and he had been awarded a DFC.

-Manston had become a key target, being the most easterly of all the airfields in the south and was, at the time, an all grass airfield, allowing entire squadrons to take off together, allowing them to be in the air and reaching the enemy quicker than if they had to take off in single file on a normal concrete runway.
+Manston had become a key target, being the most easterly of all the airfields in the south and was, at the time, an all grass airfield, allowing entire squadrons to take off together, enabling them to be in the air and reaching the enemy quicker than if they had to take off in single file on a normal concrete runway.

-RAF Manston Station ORB:
+RAF Manston Station Operations Record Book

 At 1250 hrs the aerodrome was heavily attacked by approximately fifteen Me110's and some Heinkel's and bombed at low altitude; some 150 HE bombs were dropped; the aerodrome was pitted with approximate 100 craters and rendered temporarily unserviceable; two hangars were damaged, and workshops were destroyed; in the latter building a civilian clerk was killed, this being the only fatal casualty; the raid lasted approximately five minutes.